+The list is empty by default.
 To add a file, folder or mask to the list type its name into the entry field and click Add.
-To enter an existing file name or folder you can click Browse to the right and select the object in a standard file browsing window.
+To enter an existing file name or folder, or edit the path in the field before adding it to the list you can click Browse to the right and select the object in a standard file browsing window.